danielabar/meblog/src/markdown/private-gems-and-docker-dev.md

 ARG GITHUB_PAT_GEMS
 ```

 Then later in Dockerfile, just before bundle install is run, add the `bundle config...` command from the Github documentation, but this time, using the `ARG` variables.
-Replace `project` with project name where the private gem is hosted:
+Replace `project` with project name where the private gem source is located:

 ```Dockerfile
 FROM ruby:whatever-version